koiralasandeep/koiralasandeep/README.md

 # Hi there, I’m Sandeep Koirala! 👋

 I’m a passionate and detail-oriented **Computer Information Systems** student at the **University of Louisiana Monroe (ULM)**, focused on optimizing business and technical processes through technology.
-My interests and skills span **data analytics, software development, cybersecurity, and DevSecOps**.
+My interests and skills span **data analytics, Machine Learning, software development, cybersecurity, AI, and DevSecOps**.

 ---